Virtual-Viking-Longship/Ship-Annotations/annotations/mast-fish.md

 </div>

+The mast fish was typically ten feet long and faced aft to help while the mast (ON _siglutré_, _sigla_) was raised (National Geographic).
 This feature is named for its fish-like shape, though it is sometimes also called the mast support or mast-partner (Nicolaysen).

 ---